sett-and-hive/ssacc/README.rst

 This project was entirely developed in the PyCharm IDE, with some faint plans to properly project-ify it for pip, but that remains to-do.

-Before running the python, you need to download some input files from the internet.
+Before running the Python, you need to download some input files from the internet.
 Run the ``fetch_batch.bat`` file if running from Windows.
-If running from *nix, you will need to curl the two files by hand and unzip the one.
+If running from \*nix, you will need to curl the two files by hand and unzip the one.

 To Do: Add ``fetch_batch.sh`` analog to the batch script.

 The first time you run the cli.py, run with the ``-r 1`` option to generate ``data/source/zipcodes.csv``